 In this Leaf Score series on shaving, I’ll look at how this small daily habit can have a big impact on your health and the environment.
 I’ll also offer recommendations and reviews of excellent, eco-friendly, non-toxic shaving creams, gels, soaps, and oils, as well as my top picks for razors and shaving brushes.
-Feel free to skip right to the links at the bottom of this article if you’ve got a gnarly beard to get rid of, stat.
+Feel free to skip right to the links at the bottom of this article if you want product recommendations.
 Otherwise, if you’re not yet convinced that the products you use in those few minutes a day make a difference, read on.

 Why does it matter what you shave with?